Learning how to play the F chord on guitar sucks. Your fingers ache. The strings buzz.

 Easy Ways to Play the F Chord on Guitar (w/o a Barre)

 Learning the F barre chord takes time.
-And the journey can be frustrating and painful.
+And the journey can be frustrating and painful - especially if you're not using the proper hand position on the fretboard.
 But you’ll get there.

 If you get stuck, here are 4 easy F chord finger positions that don't use a full barre.
 They're laid out from easiest to hardest.
 And you can use these to build your way up to the real barre chord.